BryanJacobs/FIDO2Applet/docs/fido_certification.md

 The only ASPs that are stored externally and not also stored internally are non-discoverable KeyHandles (inside a credential ID).
 They are made confidential using AES-256, an approved algorithm.
-They are protected against unauthorized replay - after a CTAP authenticator reset - through the regeneration of the "Credential Wrapping Key" and "Non-Discoverable Cred IV" ASPs.
+They are protected against unauthorized replay - after a CTAP authenticator reset - through the regeneration of the "Credential Wrapping UV/non-UV Key" and "Credential Wrapping HMAC Key" ASPs.
 Regenerating these ASPs prevents any previously-valid credentials from being valid, with a strength of 128 or more security bits.